dougbutner/web-4/README.md

 Before we define web 4.0, we must look briefly at the concepts of web 1.0, web 2.0, and web 3.0.
 We will remove the ".0" for the rest of this document, because that's sooo web 2.

  - **Web 1**
-Static files  served from a server to a user's browser.
+Static files served from a remote server to a user's browser.
  - **Web 2**
 Dynamic pages that take user's information and desires into account.
 Asynchronous requests allow single page applications to thrive.
 Applications are still served from a central (federated) server.